Main Street Lending Program: Catch up on recent expansions, guidance for PPP borrowers

 Updated from insights originally published June 10, 2020

-The program offers three types of loan: New, Priority, and Expanded.
-Businesses with up to 15,000 employees or up to $5 billion in annual revenue are eligible.
+MSLP loans are available in three types – New, Priority, and Expanded – to businesses with up to 15,000 employees or up to $5 billion in annual revenue.

-- For maximum loan size, which for each type is the lesser of 1) a set amount and 2) a calculated amount based on 2019 adjusted EBITDA, the set amount has been raised for all three.
+- The maximum loan size for each type is the lesser of 1) a set amount and 2) a calculated amount based on 2019 adjusted EBITDA (for for-profit businesses) or average 2019 quarterly revenue (for nonprofits).

-For more changes, details, and term sheets for each loan type, see the full release.
+For more details and term sheets for each loan type, see the full release.

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
 This has been prepared for information purposes and general guidance only and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.